pdmosses/hyperlinked-twins/docs/browsing.md

 when hovering over the name with a pointing device.[^title]

-The title shows the line number of the target of the link, together with the relative URL of its module for hyperlinks to other files.
+The title shows the line number of the target of the link, together with the relative URL for hyperlinks to other pages.
-It also lists the line numbers and URLs of any further occurrences of the name.[^missing]
+It also lists the line numbers and URLs of any further occurrences of the name.

 [^title]: Browsers on mobile devices don't display title attributes.
-    Moreover, it appears that the Safari desktop browser doesn't display them when viewing full-screen.
+    Moreover, the Safari desktop browser (version 17) doesn't display them.

-[^missing]: It appears that the Spoofax name analysis does not always include inter-module references
-    in the absence of direct imports.
-    Then the title on a declaration may indicate that there are no references to it, which may be misleading.

 ### Popups

-> Not yet implemented

-When the title of a name reference or declaration contains more than one line number, it should be possible to display it as a pop-up or modal containing clickable links to all the listed lines and files.

-However, the appearance of pop-ups might be too distracting when browsing a hyperlinked twin.
-Perhaps clicking on a name should display a modal whenever the name is linked to lines on more than one page, instead of linking directly to an occurrence on the first page.
+Clicking on a name declaration displays a modal whenever there are references to it on more than one page.
+The modal has a link to a reference on each page.

+!!! tip

+    To close a modal, either click its × button, or click anywhere outside the modal.

 ## Formatting